goekaykaraahmetli/SkinLesionBackend/README.md

 # **Project Setup Guide**

-Welcome to the **Project Setup Guide** for running the backend server and making API calls.
-This guide provides clear, step-by-step instructions on how to install required modules, set up the environment, and run the backend.

----

 ## **Prerequisites**

-- **Operating System**: macOS (Apple Silicon - M1, M2, M3, M4, etc.)
 - **Python Version**: Python 3.10 (Required for TensorFlow compatibility on macOS Apple Silicon)
 - **Development Tools**: Terminal, Python, pip